 Not having hot water in a bathtub can be frustrating, especially when other plumbing in the bathroom is working just fine.
-A number of problems can cause a tub to lack hot water when the nearby sink does not, some of which require the skill of a plumber to repair and others you can do yourself.
+A number of problems can cause a tub to lack hot water while the nearby sink works fine.
+Some of these potential problems require the skill of a plumber to repair; others you may feel comfortable troubleshooting by yourself.
 Before calling a plumber, investigate the possible problems that may be causing your tub to produce only cold water.

-A major leak in a hot water pipe can cause the hot water faucet to flow poorly or not at all.
-If you notice water damage and stains on the ceiling or crawl space below the tub, you have a leak.
+A leak somewhere in your hot water pipe can cause the hot water to flow poorly or not at all.
+If you notice water damage and stains on the ceiling or crawl space below the tub, you almost certainly have a leak.
 Leaks are harder to identify when the tub is on the first floor of a slab-foundation home or apartment.
 Have a plumber take a look at the system if you suspect this to be the cause of the problem.